dapphub/dapptools/README.md

 This probably means you need to use Geth's or Parity's account management tools to "unlock" your account.

+Note: Seth uses the [`ethsign`] tool for signing transactions.
+This tool uses Geth as a library.

 ### Your address

 When making transactions or doing read-only calls, Seth takes the